 NOTE2 created by adding 0.5g silt (4-37µm particle diameter) to 275ml seawater.
 The author does not explain the rationale for testing this particular degree of seawater turbidity, but does note that the level used is higher than that normally encountered by the snails in their natural habitats.
 During an oxygen-consumption test the sediment is kept in suspension by a magnetic stirrer

-NOTE3 the author uses an unusual method to determine live mass, namely, subtracting the mass of soft tissues after dissection, from the overall live mass including shell of the retracted snail.
-No effort is made to correct for differential amounts of sea water contained within the mantle cavity.
-The problem, whether methodological or other, is convincing the reader that an average Nucella is comprised of only 0.5-3mg live tissues.
-However the error arose, it should not affect the statistical comparisons, given that all snails are treated in the same way
+NOTE3 the author uses an unusual method to determine live mass, namely, subtracting the mass of soft tissues after dissection from the overall live mass including shell of the retracted snail.
+No effort appears to have been made to correct for differential amounts of sea water contained within the mantle cavity.
+The problem, whether methodological or something else, is convincing the reader that an average Nucella is comprised of only 0.5-3mg live tissues.
+However the error arose (perhaps the axis scale is actually logorithmic and not converted from logarithmic values), it should not affect the statistical conclusions, given that all snails are treated in the same way

 |RETURN TO TOP|